baldoalessandro/tiles_game/README.md

 ## Why

-I needed a small project to experiment with SolidJS and its ecosystem .
+I needed a small project to experiment with SolidJS and its ecosystem.
 Things can be either experimental or artificially over-engineered for learning purpose.

 ## Reference